Inferential confusion

 Inferential confusion is a meta-cognitive state of confusion that becomes pathological when an individual fails to interpret reality correctly and considers an obsessional belief or subjective reality as an actual probability.
 It causes an individual to mistrust their senses and rely on self-created narratives ignoring evidence and the objectivity of events.
-These self-created narratives come from memories, information, and associations that aren't related- therefore, it deals with the fictional nature of obsessions.
+These self-created narratives come from memories, information, and associations that are not related- therefore, it deals with the fictional nature of obsessions.
 It causes the individual to overestimate the threat.

 Inverse Inference

 Inverse inference, the inverse of normal inference, is a critical concept of inferential confusion.
 A person starts out believing in the truthfulness of a theory even though evidence suggests otherwise creating uncertainty about an actual state causing distress.
 Inverse inference limits a person's ability to refrain from neutralising behaviour, which could explain how attempting to neutralise distressing thoughts actually causes more uncertainty and distress.